smilodonis/serverRun/documentation.md

 ## 1. Project Overview

 This project is a web-based control panel for a Windows server.
 It provides a simple one-page interface to monitor system resources (CPU, GPU, temperature), view running applications, and execute predefined actions like running `.bat` files or starting/stopping applications.
-It also features Ollama instance monitoring and a dark mode toggle.
+It also features Ollama & InvokeAI instance monitoring and a dark mode toggle.

 ## 2. Features